Palisades Village

 Palisades Village is a local shopping village located in Pacific Palisades, California, in the downtown area of the neighborhood known as the "Village", from which the shopping center derives its name.
+It was developed by Rick Caruso and opened in September 2018.
+It has been closed since the Palisades Fire destroyed much of the downtown in January 2025.

 Overview

-In contrast to a typical shopping mall, Palisades Village is an outdoor shopping center designed to look like a typical American main street with an array of smaller storefronts and mid to high-end boutiques, rather than a collection of stores centered around anchor department stores like the nearby Westfield Century City and The Grove at Farmers Market shopping malls.
-The majority of stores in the Village are women-owned businesses, and most are small chains with few locations.
+Palisades Village is an outdoor shopping center designed to look like a typical American main street with an array of smaller storefronts and mid- to high-end boutiques.
+The majority of the stores are small chains with few locations, and are women-owned.
 Some of the larger chains who have storefronts in the Village operate smaller than average locations, such as Sephora Studio and Chanel Beauty.

 History

-1923-2015
+Background

-When members of the Chautauqua movement first developed the new community of Pacific Palisades in 1923, they placed a small park in the heart of the village (that would later become known as the village green), and they commissioned the Olmstead Brothers (an architect duo from Brookline, Massachusetts) to design the village and business center that would serve as the downtown area for the new community.
+When members of the Chautauqua movement first developed the new community of Pacific Palisades in 1923, they placed a small park in the heart of the village, later known as the village green, and commissioned the Olmsted Brothers architecture firm to design the village and business center that would serve as the downtown area for the new community.
 The business district of the Palisades was centered around the historic Business Block building located between Antioch and Sunset.

-Development process
+Development

-Retailers such as Trader Joe's, Whole Foods, and what would've been the first Los Angeles location of San Francisco-based chain Bi-Rite Market were under consideration to open in the village.
+Palisades Village was developed by Rick Caruso in the 2010s to revitalize the commercial district, which had been described as "run-down".
+Retailers such as Trader Joe's, Whole Foods, and what would have been the first Los Angeles location of San Francisco-based chain Bi-Rite Market were under consideration to open in the village.
 The development received its final approval from the city on June 21, 2016, allowing demolition work along Swarthmore Avenue to proceed and construction work to begin.
-Los Angeles City Councilman Mike Bonin, who represents the neighborhood, said at the time that Palisades Village “will revitalize downtown Palisades and give the neighborhood the thriving community center it deserves.”
-The downtown area of the Palisades had been described by some as “run-down”.
-The construction of Palisades Village took more than two years to complete and cost more than $200 million.
+Los Angeles City Councilman Mike Bonin, who represented the neighborhood, said at the time that Palisades Village "will revitalize downtown Palisades and give the neighborhood the thriving community center it deserves."
+Construction took more than two years and cost more than $200 million.